chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 oddityExample();
 ```

-Not all branching programs are as simple as the above example though.
-The complexity of a block of conditional statements depends on the complexity of the branching conditions/conditional expressions/predicates, the number of branches, the branching nesting depth and etc.
+Not all branching programs are as straightforward as the above example.
+The complexity of a block of conditional statements depends on several factors: the complexity of the each condition (predicate), the number of branches, the nesting depth of branches and etc. For instance:

 ```java
 // What is even happening?